 One thing you can say for sure after checking all these data-heavy sources is that they don’t agree.

 Puerto Rico would receive more federal funds as a state, and wealthier residents would also pay federal income taxes.
-Gus Portela of the Puerto Rican Chamber of Commerce reports that Puerto Rico is expected to bring $7 million to $10 million in revenue to the United States.
+Gus Portela of the Puerto Rican Chamber of Commerce reports that Puerto Rico is expected to bring $7 million to $10 million in revenue to the United States once it becomes a state.

 Would Puerto Rico get more in government help than it would pay in taxes?